Learner209/text-guided-saliency/README.md

 Additionally, if you want to reproduce the results about the gradient-based models in the paper(extensive experiments on Vanilla Gradient, SmoothGrad, Integrated gradients, GradCam... based on InceptionV3, CNN or MLP architectures), please refer to the sanity-check directory !🤗

-To follow the original implementation of these gradient-based models, we have to create a new conda envrionment to test it!
+To follow the original implementation of these gradient-based models, we have to create a new conda environment to test it!

 ```bash
 conda env create --file=tf_env.yaml